Schumer breaks down climate bill in Lake Placid - NewsBreak

 Schumer breaks down climate bill in Lake Placid

 “Places like the North Country are primed to reap the rewards (of the Act), lowering electric bills for families, creating good-paying manufacturing and clean energy jobs to help secure America energy independence, all while preserving the natural beauty of the Adirondacks for our children and grandchildren,” said Schumer.
 “The North Country is already leading the charge with clean technology from clean hydrogen to electric buses made in Plattsburgh, and now with this major federal boost we can supercharge these efforts to help our local economies grow like never before.
-Like the creation of the EPA and the passage of the Clean Air Act half a century ago, this legislation will mark a turning point for the Adirondacks and is a down payment on a brighter future for the North Country and Upstate New York.”
+Like the creation of the EPA and the passage of the Clean Air Act half a century ago, this legislation will mark a turning point for the Adirondacks and is a down payment on a brighter future for the North Country and Upstate New York.”$3 movie tickets at Regal Arnot Mall this Labor Day weekend

 On Monday, Schumer expanded further on that point.
 The senator discussed acid rain and pollution impacts from coal-fired power plants that used to operate in the Adirondacks, which at one point caused almost 700 water bodies around the park to be declared “dead” due to acid buildup so high as to be deemed unable to support life.
 Much of that damage has been reversed, thanks in part to projects including the Clean Air Act.